brayancamilolinares25/task-aplication/server/README.md

 # installation
-you have to python and pip with mariadb, and type this in your terminal
+you have to has python and pip with mariadb, and type this in your terminal
 ```bash
 pip freeze -r requirements.txt
 ```